Conditions of Entry

 - Permit must be displayed on your dashboard, or on your person when absent from your vehicle, and must be presented upon request

-- The possession or consumption of alcohol while on Yalata Lands is strictly prohibitedunder Aboriginal Lands Trust (Yalata Reserve) Regulations 2005 of the Aboriginal Lands Trust Act 1966.
-Any alcohol found will be destroyed and may result in removal and ban from Yalata Lands.
+- The possession or consumption of alcohol while on Yalata Lands is strictly prohibited under Aboriginal Lands Trust Regulations 2014 of the Aboriginal Lands Trust Act 2013.
+Any alcohol found will be destroyed and result in removal and ban from Yalata Lands.
 This extends to empty alcohol cans and bottles which will also be taken as a breach of this policy, subject to the same consequences.

 - Firearms are not permitted on Yalata Lands

 - All vehicles entering Yalata Lands are required to have their registration number listed on the Permit.
 Vehicles must remain on designated marked tracks at all times, including sand dunes.
 This restriction extends to beach access, which is limited to 3km west of Hilton Campsite, and 3km east of Granites Campsite

 - Permit holders are responsible to take all rubbish and waste when leaving

 - To avoid disturbance to native wildlife, pets must remain in the car or on a leash

 - Permit holders must camp in designated areas only (as written on the Permit) and vacate sites by 10am on the day of departure